vgarciac/if_challenge/ScanMatching/README.md

 ## Results

 As testing case, a random set of points is created.
-Then, a random rotation and translation transformation is applied, and finally the points are random shuffled.
-The algorithm is take these two point sets to compute the final rigid transformation between the sets **A** and **B**.
+Then, a random rotation and translation transformation is applied, and finally the points are randomly shuffled.
+The algorithm takes these two points sets to compute the final rigid transformation between the sets **A** and **B**.

-The progress of the algorithm while running to find the best transformation, is ilustrate ins the following animation:
+The progress of the algorithm while running to find the best transformation, is ilustrated in the following animation:

 ### Example 1
 <p align="center">